robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 3. The splash screen shows the filename (see #2) and the words "Language" and "UTC Offset" in English only.
 4. The refresh screen shows the table names in English only.
 5. The report tab names are in English only.
-6. The documentation link uses the language set in your browser which may be different than than the language selected for the report
+6. The documentation link uses the language set in your browser which may be different than than the language selected for the report.
 7. Customer provided information is not localized.

 Issues 2-6 are limitations of file naming conventions, the splash screen in Power BI, and how browsers work.
 These issues will not be addressed.